Halifax Explosion Memorial Bell Tower time capsule

 Millicent Upham Swindells, Anne Louise Ihasz, Alec McCleave place the capsule, 1985.
 HMA CR6-079.5

-For the 100th anniversary of the Halifax Explosion in 2017, Anne Louise (Ihasz) Desrosiers returned to assist with the opening of the time capsule.
+For the 100th anniversary of the Halifax Explosion in 2017, Anne Louise Desrosiers (née Ihasz) returned to assist with the opening of the time capsule.

 She is pictured here with Committee members Alec McCleave and Lt.
-Col. Bernard Allard and his wife, Sheila, with the just-opened time capsule.
+Col. Bernard Allard and his wife, Sheila, and with the freshly-opened time capsule.

 Colour photo of people gathered around the newly opened time capsule